Community crime prevention: Operation Weed and Seed

 Operation Weed and Seed was developed in 1991 by the U.S. Department of Justice.
 Operation Weed and Seed is a multiagency community-minded approach to law enforcement, crime prevention, and neighborhood restoration.
 The strategy was constructed as a way to both reduce crime and other drug-related crimes in selected high-crime neighborhoods as well as provide an overall safe environment for community members.
 The Weed and Seed strategy brings together federal, state, local crime-fighting agencies, and other essential organizations with the collective goal of "weeding out" violent crime and gang activity while simultaneously seeding in vital social services and economic revitalization.

-The Weed and Seed strategy is a two-pronged approach to crime control and prevention: (1) law enforcement agencies and prosecutors cooperate in "weeding out" criminals from the target area, and (2) "seeding" brings prevention, intervention, treatment, and neighborhood revitalization services to the area.
+The Weed and Seed strategy is a two-pronged approach to crime control and prevention: first, law enforcement agencies and prosecutors cooperate in "weeding out" criminals from the target area, and, second, "seeding" brings prevention, intervention, treatment, and neighborhood revitalization services to the area.
 The Weed and Seed strategy is a comprehensive response to crime and neighborhood decay, composed of four fundamental principles: collaboration, coordination, community participation, and leveraging resources.
-The strategy is a multilevel strategic plan centered around four basic components: law enforcement, community policing prevention, intervention and treatment, neighborhood restoration.
+The strategy is a multilevel strategic plan centered around four basic components: law enforcement, community policing prevention, intervention and treatment, and neighborhood restoration.

 The four elements of Weed and Seed: